TISUnion/carpetmod/docs/Features.md

 A tracker to track lifetime and spawn / removal reasons from all newly spawned and dead entities

+This tracker is mostly used to debug mobfarms.
+It aims to track the process from mob starting affecting the mobcap to mob being removed from the mobcap.
+The spawning tracking part of it doesn't cover every kind of mob spawning reasons

+Other than being removed from the world, if a mob becomes persistent for the first time like nametagged or item pickup, it will be marked as removal too.
+If the mob spawns

 Adding a `realtime` suffix to the command will turn the rate result from in-game time based to realtime based

 ### tracking